 On Sveti Andrija, there's a watersports center with lessons in windsurfing or sailing.
 The stony beach has a shallow drop-off making it safe for kids.

-Maskin's indented coast is dotted with rocky coves and paths that wind through the woods.
+Maskin's indented coast is dotted with rocky coves and paths that wind through the pines making it beautiful for walking.
+Even though not an "official" naturist site, the secluded coves are perfect for getting that all-over tan.
 Although there was once an official naturist site (FKK) that attracted many gays, now the naturism is unofficial and largely heterosexual.
+A pair of rubber shoes comes in handy for getting into the crystal-clear water.

 So what can you do on Maskin?
 Swimming and snorkeling are the main activities.
 There are a couple of beach showers too.
 It takes about 40 minutes to walk around the island There's also a decent restaurant and plenty of places to picnic.